 TERM LIFE INSURANCE

-A life insurance policy for a specific time period that stipulates the insurance company must delivery a tax-free payment if the insured person dies within that timeframe.
-Many term policies only cover periods of 5,10,or 20 years but can be renewed, usually for a higher cost, at the end of the policy.
+A life insurance policy for a specific time period that stipulates the insurance company must deliver a tax-free payment if the insured person dies within that time frame.
+Many term policies only cover periods of 5, 10, or 20 years but can be renewed, usually for a higher cost, at the end of the policy.

 The process used by insurance companies to determine how much life insurance a person can qualify for and at what price, based upon risk factors.